 Have you ever wondered why people in today’s world – people who are hyper conscious about appearance, and looks, continue to wear ugly, tacky sweaters?
-However, these same people would never wear something from last month’s winter collection?
-The reason being, it’s a way to let loose!
-These slaves to fashion can spend one night not having to worry about society’s deleterious comments, and live freely in their ugly sweater, surrounded by others in their ugly Christmas sweaters.
+People who would never wear something from last month’s winter collection, showing up at parties sporting an ugly AF sweater?
+Well, the reason being, it’s a way to let loose!
+These slaves to fashion can spend one night not worrying about society’s deleterious comments, and live freely in their ugly sweater, surrounded by others in their ugly Christmas sweaters.

 Isn’t it freeing to wear the ugliest sweater in the closet, and not care about appearances, if only for one night?
 When everyone wears those ugly Christmas sweaters, there’s nobody to judge you, and there are competitions to see who can wear the ugliest sweater!
 It’s all about the fun of it, rather than the fashion of it.

 So how does one work an ugly sweater in the best way possible?
 So glad you asked!